Folding in Parallel

 Conclusions

 In his ICFP'09 keynote, Guy Steele exhorted us to use reduce (or, map_reduce) rather than fold, as far as possible.
 Unlike fold, reduce does not commit us to a particular evaluation strategy.
 It can be performed sequentially, embarrassingly parallel, or in a tree-like fashion.
-Like the Σ notation in Math, is specifies what should be summed up, but not how or in which sequence.
+Like the Σ notation in Math, it specifies what should be summed up, but not how or in which sequence.

 Guy Steele conclusions apply to the present article as well.
 Especially his final thoughts: